QubesOS/qubes-doc/user/advanced-topics/audio-isolation.md

  6. Make sure the devices are not "Off".
 Several profiles may be valid / should work depending on device, but if you are unsure: "Analog Stereo Duplex" is a safe bet for your sound-card.
  7. If there is still no audio (check by starting a stream in a VM), navigate to the "Output Devices"-Tab.
  8. Start a stream that outputs audio.
 You should see one horizontal line flickering. (you might have to scroll!)
  9. The blue line is a volume-indicator.
 It means this device is active as output-device.
 Make sure it's not muted.
-If it's active and you can't use it for other reasons, activate a different device you know should work by clicking the checkmark to the right of the device name.
+If it's active and you can't use it for other reasons, activate a different device you know should work by clicking the check mark to the right of the device name.
  10. Make sure the volume-control (the static horizontal line with 'Silence' and '100%(0 dB)' indicator) is not set to the very left and move it a bit to the right.

-### Soundcard / Build-in Audio Is Missing
+### Sound card / Build-in Audio Is Missing
 Reboot your audio-VM until it shows up.
 The easiest way is to boot by selecting 'pavucontrol' (of your audio-VM) from the application finder.
-You shuld see the device in the 'Output Device'-tab.
+You should see the device in the 'Output Device'-tab.

 ### Revert To dom0 As Audio-VM
 This is rather simple: